eses2603/chatgpt_clone/README.md

-# ChatGPT Interface Clone
+# ChatGPT Clone

-A simplified ChatGPT-style interface built with HTML, CSS, and JavaScript.
+A modern ChatGPT-style ai platform built withHTML, CSS, and JavaScript that allows users to chatting using the ChatGPT API.

 ## 🚀 Tech Stack
 - HTML